jimmo/ncss-embedded/chapters/2-intro-microbit.md

 display.set_pixel(4, 4, 9)
 ```

-that's pretty boring to write.
+but that's pretty boring to write (and more error-prone).
 So use a `for` loop instead.

+**Note**: The range function can actually do a whole lot more than count from `0` to `n`, you can set start, and step values too.
+If you're curious, the full documentation is available here: https://docs.python.org/3.4/library/stdtypes.html#range

 #### Debugging Your Code